While the V10 and V11 are outstanding products, Dyson has some gems hidden lower in the totem pole.

 Both vacuums score high marks with ergonomics.
 I like how the primary floor nozzles of each model are capable of sharp turns and avoiding furniture.
 The compact design helps immensely in cramped spaces.

 Between the two, the V7 is the more nimble option.
-The smaller battery frees up the excess weight and gives it a lighter steering feel, particularly on carpets.
+The smaller battery frees up the excess weight and gives it a lighter steering feel, particularly carpets.

 Inside smaller homes with lots of carpets, the V7 is ideal.
 It won’t clean embedded stuff as well as the V8, but it’s less straining on the arm.

 Upkeep for both the V7 and V8 are similar.
 You’ll need to clean the filters at least once a month.
 Realize that Dyson cord-free vacuums come with a lifetime filter.
 So there’s no need to replace it for the lifetime of the vacuum.

 Nonetheless, to prevent any downtime, I would suggest purchasing at least an extra set of filters so you have something to utilize while the filter is drying up.

 There are many options on Amazon – you can opt for an OEM replacement or an original.
 My preference would be to go for a Dyson filter for longevity.

 Availability of Parts

 Dyson’s popularity bodes well for the parts’ availability.
 There are a plethora of options to choose from with components from batteries to filters.
 Even harder to find parts like bolts for the battery are available on sites like Amazon and eBay.